ovh/docs/pages/platform/public-cloud/deploy_a_gpu_instance/guide.en-gb.md

 ### On Windows

 There are incompatibilities between the NVIDIA driver and the *KVM/pci_passthrough* virtualisation solution. **Windows standard images do not work.**

-We offer special images, based on a virtual UEFI BIOS, which allow the driver to function correctly
+Due to that, we offer special images, based on a virtual UEFI BIOS, which allow the driver to function correctly (this is only the case for G1, G2 and G3 instances - range 2017 and before).

 Once you are logged in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, in your Public Cloud project, click on `Create an instance`{.action}and choose a GPU instance: